 I have read it often" (Theaetetus 151e; cf. Theaetetus 178b).

 The Theaetetus is traditionally a late middle dialogue.
-Given the way Plato portrays Protagoras' understanding of justice, it is not possible to criticize a set of existing customs as unjust.
-A set of customs is just if, and only if, it is currently being enforced.
+Given the way Plato portrays Protagoras' conception, it is not possible for a set of customs currently enforced to be unjust.
+A set of customs is just if, and only if, it is currently enforced.
 It might be that these customs are inconsistent with a life one regards as a good life, but this means nothing more than that one does not like these customs.
 The recourse, in this case, given that one does not have the power to get away with acting contrary to the current customs, is to use the power of rhetorical persuasion to promote a set of customs one likes better.